5 Reasons Why ATVs Don’t Have Seatbelts (UTVs Do)

 A side by side or UTV will have a roll cage around it, have seats that are similar to the seats in your car, and will also have seatbelts most of the time as shown in the image below.

 The side by side shown above is a 4 seater option and all 4 seats have seatbelts.
-You’ll find side by sides tend to be able to carry more people, where a ATV are often limited to 2 people at the most.
+You’ll find side by sides tend to be able to carry more people, where a quad are often limited to 2 people at the most.

-Single Seater UTVs?
+Single Seater UTVs

 Some may call them ATVs, as they’re the same size, but it’s still a UTV with a seatbelt.